BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_erp-sync.md

 Connector settings are saved separately for each connector and encrypted for the current Windows user.
 Restart SOLIDWORKS before replacing a connector DLL that has already been loaded.

+For the connector supplied by Blue Byte Systems, see [ERPNext Connector](pdmpublishersolidworks_erpnext-connector.md).

 ## Push document data

 ![ERP Sync window with selected assembly rows](/images/pdmpublisher/solidworks/erp-sync-window-20260920.png)